CumulusNetworks/docs/content/cumulus-linux-51/Layer-3/Neighbor-Discovery-ND.md

 {{< /tab >}}
 {{< /tabs >}}

-The following command example enables off-link, autoconfiguration, and complete router IP address.
+The following command example sets adverisement to make no statement about prefix on-link or off-link properties, enables the specified prefix to use IPv6 autoconfiguration, and indicates to hosts on the local link that the specified prefix contains a complete IP address.

 {{< tabs "TabID99 ">}}
 {{< tab "NVUE Commands ">}}